-Some of the most common etiquette questions people ask involve funerals.
+Some of the most typical etiquette questions people ask involve funerals.
 It's not typically something most people enjoy discussing, but it's essential to know proper behavior at this somber time.
 The last thing anyone should do is offend the family members of the deceased, so it's best to learn funeral etiquette and follow it.

 Here is one question that has come up since the advent of the camera feature of cell phones: